Support protected areas like Lesio Louna Gorilla Sanctuary. Lessen trash and be mindful of water usage.

 Your travel choices directly benefit local communities and foster sustainable economic development.

-These activities perpetuate harmful cycles.
+These things to do perpetuate harmful cycles.

 Do not purchase products derived from endangered wildlife (e.g., bushmeat, ivory, certain animal skins).
 This supports illegal trade and harms conservation efforts.